Ohio

 Duke Energy Ohio

-IOUSouthwestern Ohio including Cincinnati and surrounding communities; also provides natural gas distribution
+IOUSouthwestern Ohio including Cincinnati metro; provides both electric and natural gas distribution service

-Dominion Energy Ohio (now part of South Jersey Industries / Enbridge transition)
+Dominion Energy Ohio (now part of Enbridge Gas Ohio)

 Columbus Division of Power (City of Columbus)